Royal Tahitien – Midrange, spacious, and the only beach resort in Pape’ete.

 - Room Types: Standard Rooms and Studios.

-- Smoking Rooms: No smoking allowed in the rooms, but permitted on the verandas/balconies and elsewhere.
+- Smoking Rooms: No smoking allowed in the rooms, but permitted on the patios/balconies and elsewhere.

-- Best Room: The Studios are marginally better than the Standard Rooms, if only because they contain a kitchen, which is useful as there are no restaurants nearby.
+- Best Room: The Studios are marginally better than the Standard Rooms, if only because they have kitchens (which are useful as there are no restaurants nearby).
 Ask for 1 on the second (top) floor and closest to the sea for the best possible views.

-- For Families: Standard Rooms allow an extra single bed, while the Studios can accommodate a family of 4, and feature a well-quipped kitchen.
+- For Families: Standard Rooms allow an extra single bed, while the Studios can accommodate families of 4 and feature well-quipped kitchens.

 There is nothing within walking distance, which is a problem.
-2 petrol stations on the main road, 300m away, sell baguettes, sandwiches and pastries.
-Otherwise, organise a taxi (unmetered) or bus into town and try:
+Two petrol stations on the main road 300m away sell baguettes, sandwiches, and pastries.
+Otherwise, organize a taxi (unmetered) or bus into town and try:

-- Les 3 Brasseurs – microbrewery, street-side seating and pub-style meals.
-Very popular for sports on TV, tapas, burgers and pizzas.
+- Les 3 Brasseurs – Microbrewery, street-side seating, and pub-style meals.
+Very popular for sports on TV, tapas, burgers, and pizzas.
 Other side of roundabout from the Bora Bora.
-7-minute drive.

-- Bora Bora Lounge (40 45 03 00) – at the roundabout where Ave de Prince Hīnoi meets the esplanade, almost opposite the ferry terminal.
+- Bora Bora Lounge – At the roundabout where Ave de Prince Hīnoi meets the esplanade, almost opposite the ferry terminal.
 At the start of a delightful alley of Parisienne-style bistros and bars.
-Happy hours, daily specials and pleasingly inexpensive considering the perfect setting.
-8-minute drive.
+Happy hours, daily specials, and pleasingly inexpensive considering the perfect setting.

-- Star Studio (40 45 30 13) – worth finding inside an arcade alongside Hôtel Tiare from the esplanade.
+- Star Studio – Worth finding inside an arcade alongside Hôtel Tiare from the esplanade.
 No views, but solid meals at affordable prices.
 Plats du jour and fascinating movie-themed décor.
-8-minute drive.

-- Le Rétro (40 42 86 83) – easy-to-find bistro midway along the esplanade.
-Very French and très popular for coffee, shakes and light meals.
+- Le Rétro – Easy-to-find bistro midway along the esplanade.
+Very French and très popular for coffee, shakes, and light meals.
 Also people-watching and live music at night.
-8-minute drive.

-- Market or Grocery: About 300m away, 2 petrol stations along the main road, at the junction with the laneway to the hotel, sell basic supplies.
+- About 300m away at the junction with the laneway to the hotel, 2 petrol stations along the main road sell basic supplies.

 Ask reception about buses along the main road to downtown.
 Otherwise, they can arrange a taxi, but rates are extortionate.